 3. Open the QuiltSandwich Yardage Calculator.
 If on your iPhone, switch to Calculator from Quilt Calc mode.

 NOTE: Each step below corresponds to the number on the picture of the Yardage Calculator —

 5. Set to 'Rectangle or Square'

-Here's an example --
+Here's another example --

 The iPad screenshot shows the Calculator settings on the left and cutting diagram on the right.

 The Finished Width and Finished Length settings are set to the die cut size 3 1/2" width x 6 1/2" length